 Most dementias are progressive, meaning they get worse over time.
 While your loved one’s condition may not be curable, there are things you can do to make daily life more pleasant for all of you.
 The articles below are written for families dealing with the more advanced stages of dementia.

 You don’t have to do this alone.
-At Willamette Valley Hospice, we understand dementia.
-Give us a call at 503-588-3600, or toll-free 800-555-2431.
+At Willamette Vital Health, we understand dementia.
+Give us a call at 503.588.3600.
 We’d be happy to help you with resources for you and for the person you care for.

 Pain and advanced dementia

 Like any older adult, your relative with dementia can have pain from arthritis, a toothache, a sore knee, sciatica.
 The difference is that his or her pain may go unrecognized and untreated.
 The same condition that is clogging your loved one’s brain makes it difficult for him or her to identify or describe pain.
 Even if you ask directly, “Are you in pain?”, very likely your loved one will not be able to tell you.
 The result is unnecessary suffering.

 Sudden changes in behavior may signal that your loved one is hurting somewhere.

 Suspect pain if you notice changes in your loved one’s